Management and Entrepreneurship

 MGMT 3551.
 Coaching for Leadership Development

 The focus of this course is on improving the students’ own leadership competencies as well as developing the skills required to coach others in developing their leadership abilities.
-Through lectures, field work, experiential exercises, readings, and reflective essays students will develop their facility and acumen in using a leadership operating system.
-The course provides a systematic opportunity to practice and receive feedback on their leadership behaviors through instrumented 360-degree feedback as well as peer coaching.
+Students will build their facility and acumen in using a leadership operating system through lectures, fieldwork, experiential exercises, readings, and reflective essays.
+The course provides a systematic opportunity to practice and receive feedback on their leadership behaviors through instrumented 360-degree feedback and peer coaching.
 The course is particularly relevant for those students who wish to broaden and build upon the knowledge and applications they were exposed to in MGMT 3000.
 (2 units)

 Prerequisites: MGMT 3000 Leading People in Organizations.